 Just kidding!
 Gotcha.
 Now, 7 years later, I decided it was finally time for an update since I’m a big bad 24 year old and this piece has seen many better days.
 See all those stains?
 I could guess where they all came from but I just won’t.
 You’re welcome.

-What really inspired this project was all of the trendy furniture with deep wood tops and metal bases such as this.
+What really inspired this project was all of the trendy furniture with deep wood tops and metal bases.

 I love the design and thought this old drawer unit that sat forgotten about in our house, could be used to recreate the more expensive look.
 As we mentioned, we screwed a piece of wood with the edges rounded to the Algot frame to start.
 I then used my sander to remove all of the nasty and previous sealer off until I got down to plain wood.